unrealwork/atsd-use-cases/ChartLabIntro/README.md

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/)

-The ChartLab menu contains the following items:
+The ChartLab menu contains these items:

 * Editor - Toggle configuration editor;
 * Run - Apply and view a portal based on the current configuration in the Editor window;